conan-io/docs/howtos/capture_version.rst

-Even if the *CMakeLists.txt* file is not exported to the local cache, it will still work, as the ``get_version()`` function returns None when it is not found, then taking the version number from the package metadata (layout).
+Even if the *CMakeLists.txt* file is not exported to the local cache, it will still work, as the ``get_version()`` function returns None when it is not found, and then takes the version number from the package metadata (layout).